adshayanB/cryptoboard/README.md

 # cryptoboard
-A full stack application that simulates the crypto market
+A web application that helps manages a user's cryptocurrency portfolio